TaxoPress/TaxoPress/readme.md

 ### Simple Tags is compatible with which WordPress versions ? ###

+* 2.3 and upper are compatible only with WordPress 3.5 !
 * 2.0 and upper are compatible only with WordPress 3.0 & 3.1 & 3.2 & 3.3 !
 * 1.7 and upper are compatible only with WordPress 2.8, 2.9 !
 * 1.6.7 and before are compatible with WordPress 2.3, 2.5, 2.6, 2.7